 Joshua Tree National Park is one of the most rugged yet peaceful parks in the park system.
 Which is kind of surprising given it’s the proximity to some of the largest cities in the southwest.

 Being close to major interstates makes Joshua Tree a great day trip park or a park to visit when you don’t have a lot of time.
 It’s a rather large park but the way it’s laid out, you can see plenty in a day or even a half day.

 Located in Southern California, Los Angeles and San Diego are only a couple of hours away.
 Phoenix, Arizona and Las Vegas, Nevada are just a little over three hours.
 Travelers driving either Interstate 10 or 40 can easily get into the park.

 Joshua Tree National Park also conveniently has plenty first come first served camping if you want to break up your trip and spend the night in the park.
-With it’s beautiful sunsets, dark skies and a peaceful desert vibe, you’ll be wishing you had more time.
+With it’s beautiful sunsets and dark skies, you’ll be wishing you had more time.